cityssm/parking-ticket-system/README.md

 # Parking Ticket System

-The Parking Ticket System is a project by the
-[City of Sault Ste.
+The Parking Ticket System is a web application project by the [City of Sault Ste.
 Marie](https://saultstemarie.ca/) to track parking tickets issued in our municipality.